KalimeroMK/RssFeed/README.md

 1. Parses multiple RSS feeds.
 2. Saves images in the RSS feed items to a storage location.
 3. Retrieves the full content of each item in the RSS feed.
+4. Supports **Spatie Media Library** for storing images.

 ## Requirements

 * PHP 7.4 or higher
+* Laravel 5.5 or higher
 * SimplePie PHP library 1.8 or higher
+* Optional: Spatie Media Library (if enabled for image storage)

 ## Installation